-Vice-President, Conservation Committee Chair
+Vice-President, Restoration Committee Chair

 Diana came to Oregon from Ohio in 1970.
 She fell in love with Oregon’s forests, ocean, mountains and people.
 She learned to kayak, cross-country ski and backpack and her sons were raised enjoying these activities.
 She thrives on spending time in the wilderness and has been a member of Umpqua Watersheds from the beginning and now that she’s retired she is excited to become more involved in the organization.
 She is impressed by and grateful for the work UW does for all of our benefit and wishes to support the powerhouse board members and be of service.

 Mark was born and raised in the Pacific Northwest living off the grid since 1978 and working in our beautiful Umpqua Basin for over 40 years.
 He holds personal interests in gardening, fishing, sailing and just about any outdoor activity.